mahmedraza1/Learn-LMS/README.md

-# Learn Live - Lecture Management System
+# Learn LMS

-A React-based lecture management system that integrates with a WordPress backend API for user authentication and provides a dedicated Express backend for lecture data storage.
+A comprehensive Learning Management System built with React and Node.js.

+## Overview

+Learn LMS is a modern, feature-rich learning management system designed to facilitate online education and course delivery.
+The platform provides tools for instructors to manage courses, lectures, and announcements, while offering students an intuitive interface to access learning materials.

 ## Features